meetuparchive/learn-rust/class1.md

 Rust language can be divided into two categories of abstractions: data and behavior.
 In languages will often mix the two together.
-Mixing data and behavior is often a recipe for for awkward and poorly representative design.
-It can also be very powerful, when used correctly but such correctness can not be determined by the compiler itself.
+Mixing data and behavior is often a recipe for for awkward and poorly representative design: "a penguin is a bird that can not fly".
+It can also be very powerful, when used correctly, but such correctness can not be determined nor enforced by the compiler itself.
 Rust takes a proactive approach.
 In Rust, data and behavior are never mixed by design, they are composed.